sean-perryman/sean-perryman.github.io/_posts/2021-08-24-Ethics-in-Video-Games---Fallout.md

 ---
 layout: post
-title: Ethics in Video Games: Fallout
+title: "Ethics in Video Games: Fallout"
 date: '2021-08-24 16:30:00 -0400'
 ---
 I did eventually beat the opening quest of Fallout.
 I went to Necropolis, talked with the ghouls, and was successful in retrieving their water chip.
 On the